-Question 17
+Question 17 for survey for Wednesday

 On Uber/Lyft, drivers have to drive longer to pick up the passengers in certain suburbs or neighborhoods, because they tend to be farther away.
 Is it acceptable for them to charge more to passengers from these neighborhoods?